Learning and Selfconfirming Equilibria in Network Games: Local externalities

-Next, we focus on the network $\mathbf{Z}$.
-We list below some properties of matrix $\mathbf{Z}$ that are not maintained assumptions.
-In different parts of the paper we will use some of these assumptions to have sufficient conditions for the existence and stability of selfconfirming equilibria.
-We refer to \ref{app:interior} for a deeper discussion on these assumptions and their implications.
+We list below some properties of the weighted adjacency matrix $\mathbf{Z}$ that will be used throughout the text but are \emph{not} maintained assumptions.\footnote{ That is, they appear explicitly among the hypotheses of some of the subsequent propositions.} In what follows, we will assume some of these properties to retrieve sufficient conditions for the existence and stability of selfconfirming equilibria.
+In particular, they imply the uniqueness of selfconfirming equilibrium actions relative to any given set $J$ of active players.
+We refer to Appendix \ref{app:interior} for a deeper discussion on these assumptions and their implications.